uidaholib/dds-student-workflow/content/3-metadata.md

 - Example value: `http://rightsstatements.org/vocab/NoC-US/1.0/`

 ##### original file name
-- Refers to either the collection of numbers and letters that designate its location within the library or the original file name that may have been edited to fit our standards here at the library.
+- Refers to either the collection of numbers and letters that designate its location within the Library or the original file name that may have been edited to fit our standards here at the Library.

 ------------